trr266/esef-website/docs/data_collection.md

 Various projects attempt to provide ESEF data for different purposes.
 A non-exhaustive list follows:

+- [European Single Access Point (ESAP)](esap) is current initiative by EU to provide a single source for regulatory reporting documents
 - [European electronic access point (EEAP) is mandated by 2013 EU Transparency directive, but "has not become operational"][eu_comission_reporting_transparency_directive]
 - [European financial transparency gateway (ETFG) blockchain prototype for EEAP][eeap_prototype]
 - XBRL repository (18? countries), completeness not guaranteed